Code-4-Community/learning-resources/docs/week-3.md

 const Profile = () => (

-    //initialize the state to 0 because we start with 0 likes const [profileLikes, setProfileLikes] = useState(0);
+    // initialize the state to 0 because we start with 0 likes const [profileLikes, setProfileLikes] = useState(0);

     <div>